tomjowen/tomjowen.github.io/_portfolio/portfolio-2.md

 Unsurprisingly, as a password manager, it can generate, store, recall, delete, regenerate and type passwords for a functionally unlimited number of accounts.
 Passwords can be found either through search or through a favourites system.

 Components:
-Raspi Pico
+*Raspi Pico
-Arduino Pro Micro – The pico is not HID compliant, so a pro micro is needed to type passwords in to a device over USB, they communicate over serial.
+*Arduino Pro Micro – The pico is not HID compliant, so a pro micro is needed to type passwords in to a device over USB, they communicate over serial.
 The pico can be powered from the micro, so only one cable is needed
-4x4 Matrix Keypad – Needs an input from somewhere, 0-9 act as the keyboard (old Nokia phone style), with the letters being for navigation.
+*4x4 Matrix Keypad – Needs an input from somewhere, 0-9 act as the keyboard (old Nokia phone style), with the letters being for navigation.
 This is a major drawback to this system, typing feels slow, clunky and mushy, and gives the device a large footprint.
-SD Card Reader – Data is stored here, encrypted with a pin that you setup I2C Display
+*SD Card Reader – Data is stored here, encrypted with a pin that you setup *I2C Display

+Videos of it working can be seen [here](https://www.youtube.com/shorts/KOHCZmaIBUA) or a longer playlist [here](https://www.youtube.com/playlist?list=PLouFc3BkexWFiNbRgFanChZ0leR1_jGs7).
+This project was originally made for my Computer Science NEA, so these videos are proving functionality through tests.